-Though Hanson Place is among Brooklyn’s shorter through streets, it can claim Brooklyn’s second tallest (and till recently the tallest) tower, #1 Hanson Place, the Williamsburgh Bank Tower.
+Though Hanson Place is among Brooklyn’s shorter through streets, it can claim Brooklyn’s sixth tallest (and till recently the tallest) tower, #1 Hanson Place, the Williamsburgh Bank Tower.

 The 34-story, 512-foot tall tower, which can be seen from western Queens, southern Brooklyn, and eastern Manhattan as well as the Bronx (from the Whitestone Bridge) was built from 1927-1928 by architects Halsey, McCormack and Helmer.
 The firm’s Robert Helmer wrote at the time that he was seeking to build a “cathedral dedicated to the furtherance of thrift and prosperity.”
 It was constructed in a style architectural experts call Byzantine Romanesque, with Art Deco touches, and has one of the largest 4-faced clocks in the USA.
 For most of its existence it was home to offices of the Williamsburgh Savings Bank, but also a large collection of dentists and oral surgeons (I have had 3 done in the building) for which I’ve nicknamed it The House of Pain.